wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==
+= 2.5.1 =
+*Release date: January 22nd, 2020*
+* We added support for Edge and IE browsers
+* More visual feedback is to different widgets and buttons

 = 2.5.0 =
 *Release date: January 13th, 2020*
 * Happy new year!